Lewis's woodpecker: Description

-Range and habitat
+Range and Habitat

-Lewis's woodpecker is locally common, dwelling mostly in open pine woodlands, and other areas with scattered trees and snags.
+Lewis's woodpecker is locally common to the northwestern United States, dwelling mostly in open pine woodlands, and other areas with scattered trees and snags.
 Unlike other American woodpeckers, it enjoys sitting in the open as opposed to sitting in heavy tree cover.
-It ranges mostly in the western to central United States, but can winter as far south as the US border with Mexico and summer as far north as Canada.
+The migration patterns of the Lewis's Woodpecker are unclear due to their nomadic lifestyle and feeding habits.
+It ranges mostly in the western to central United States, but in the winter it can be found as far south as Southern California and the US border with Mexico.
+In the summer, it can be found as far north as Canada.
 It has been seen in five Midwestern states: South Dakota, Michigan, Illinois, Minnesota, and Wisconsin.
+As well as California, Oregon, Washington, Idaho, Montana, Nevada, Colorado, and Utah.

 Feeding

 Lewis's woodpecker engages in some rather un-woodpecker-like behavior in its gregarious feeding habits.
-Although it does forage for insects by boring into trees with its chisel-like bill, the bird also catches insects in the air during flight (typical insect hawking), a habit that only a few other woodpeckers, such as the Acorn woodpecker, the red-headed woodpecker and the northern flicker, engage in.
+Although it does forage for insects by boring into trees with its chisel-like bill, the bird also catches insects in the air during flight (typical insect hawking).
+This is a habit that only a few other woodpeckers, such as the acorn woodpecker, the red-headed woodpecker, and the northern flicker, engage in.
 Lewis's woodpecker also feeds on berries and nuts, and will even shell and store nuts in cracks and holes in wood to store until winter.
-It will also feed at flat, open bird feeders where it might act aggressively toward other birds.
+It will also feed at flat, open bird feeders, where it might act aggressively toward other birds.

 Breeding

 Lewis's woodpecker nests in a cavity excavated from a dead tree branch.
-The nest is constructed mainly by the male.
+The Lewis's woodpecker, however, will not excavate its cavity, but instead nest in a pre-existing cavity in a tree.
+The nest is usually made around 1 to 52 meters high from the ground.
 The female will lay between 5 and 9 eggs, which are plain white in coloration.
-Both sexes incubate—the female during the day and the male at night.
+Both mates incubate—the female during the day and the male at night.
 Incubation lasts approximately 12 days, after which the young will hatch.
+Both parents take turns equally caring for their young.
+After the young hatch, the parents give them insects "directly from the beak".
 The young leave the nest four to five weeks after hatching.
+If breeding was successful, the two lifelong mates may return to the same nest the following year.